 Master in Literatures in English

-The Master’s in Literary Studies, programme Literatures in English at Vrije Universiteit Amsterdam focuses on the relation between literature and visual culture.
-Rooted in VU Amsterdam tradition of studying the relations between word and image, this specialized interdisciplinary programme will teach you to analyze the various ways in which textual and visual culture interact.
+The Master’s in Literary Studies, program Literatures in English at Vrije Universiteit Amsterdam focuses on the relation between literature and visual culture.
+Rooted in VU Amsterdam tradition of studying the relations between word and image, this specialized interdisciplinary program will teach you to analyze the various ways in which textual and visual culture interact.
 The topics studied from this perspective range from the Renaissance stage to screenwriting, from the relation between poetry and photography to film adaptations of gothic novels.

 Your Master’s degree makes you a specialist in Literary Studies.
-In particular you will have developed excellent oral and written communication skills, which allow you to provide clear and detailed answers to complicated questions.
+In particular, you will have developed excellent oral and written communication skills, which allow you to provide clear and detailed answers to complicated questions.
 This specific training, together with your international orientation, will give you excellent opportunities in the growing market of international companies in the Netherlands and abroad.
 In recent years, many of our graduates have found employment in the commercial sector.